The DERIVATION question

 TENSES new to Level 2: FUTURE & PLUPERFECT;

-A "GRAMMAR PACK" for each level is available (click here) on this site (including a sheet on Grammar Definitions) to help you to identify these "items".
+A "GRAMMAR PACK" (due to be updated summer 2022) for each level is available (click here) on this site (including a sheet on Grammar Definitions) to help you to identify these "items".
 As you can see, many of them would come under the heading of the "PICSI'S" already mentioned for Question 2.
 You should be prepared to answer questions about these.

 One helpful hint: like Present, you will only find the FUTURE tense in Direct Speech.
 This also applies to PERSONAL PRONOUNS (EGO, TU etc.) and IMPERATIVES.